GT4SD/gt4sd-core/README.md

 }

 @article{manica2022gt4sd,
-  title={GT4SD: Generative Toolkit for Scientific Discovery}, author={Manica, Matteo and Cadow, Joris and Christofidellis, Dimitrios and Dave, Ashish and Born, Jannis and Clarke, Dean and Teukam, Yves Gaetan Nana and Hoffman, Samuel C and Buchan, Matthew and Chenthamarakshan, Vijil and others}, journal={arXiv preprint arXiv:2207.03928}, year={2022}
+  title={Accelerating material design with the generative toolkit for scientific discovery}, author={Manica, Matteo and Born, Jannis and Cadow, Joris and Christofidellis, Dimitrios and Dave, Ashish and Clarke, Dean and Teukam, Yves Gaetan Nana and Giannone, Giorgio and Hoffman, Samuel C and Buchan, Matthew and others}, journal={npj Computational Materials}, volume={9}, number={1}, pages={69}, year={2023}, publisher={Nature Publishing Group UK London}
 }
 ```